0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

 Little disclaimer: I'm a novice with LLVM—my only experience is about two days of writing passes and trying to learn how everything works.
 If you spot any misinterpretations or errors, let me know! ;)
 ```

-You’ve probably already heard of **OLLVM**, which is basically a compiler that obfuscates your code.
-But what is it exactly, and if it exists, why can’t we do the same?
+Have you already heard of **OLLVM**, a compiler that outputs obfuscated binaries?
+Probably.
+But what is it exactly?
+Can we achieve something similar ?

-OLLVM is based on **LLVM** (Low Level Virtual Machine), which acts as a backend for various compilers.
-LLVM lifts code into an intermediate representation called **LLVM IR** .
+OLLVM is based on **LLVM** (Low Level Virtual Machine), which serves as a backend for various compilers.
+LLVM lifts code into an Intermediate Representation called **LLVM IR** (LLIR).
 The code is then compiled into machine code using a toolchain.
 The key feature here is that you can apply transformations to the code between the IR stage and the final machine code generation.
 These transformations are called **passes**.

-These passes allow you to modify the code at the granularity of individual instructions.
+Passes allow you to modify the code at the granularity of individual instructions.
 For example, you can add functions, split basic blocks, modify constants, etc.

-I’ve been interested in obfuscation since seeing [es3n1n’s Bin2Bin obfuscator](https://blog.es3n1n.eu/posts/obfuscator-pt-1/).
-A full bin2bin obfuscator seemed daunting, so I opted for a simpler **source-to-bin** approach.
-After a year of procrastination, I spent a weekend writing LLVM passes for:
+I’ve been interested in obfuscation since I’ve came across [es3n1n’s Bin2Bin obfuscator](https://blog.es3n1n.eu/posts/obfuscator-pt-1/).
+A full binary-to-binary obfuscator seemed daunting, so I opted for a simpler **source-to-bin** approach.
+After a year of procrastination, I spent a full weekend writing LLVM passes.

 The goal of these passes is to:

-- Cipher constants, strings, and variables, and only decipher them at runtime.
+- Encrypt constants, strings, and variables, and only decrypt them at runtime.
 - Apply simple MBA (Mixed Boolean-Arithmetic) transformations.
 - Apply CFF (Control Flow Flattening).
-- And finally some 'offensive things', like replacing a simple GetProcAddress with a custom one using hashes, for example.
+- And finally some "offensive things", like replacing GetProcAddress calls by a custom manual resolution function that uses API hashing for example.

-One nice thing is that since these transformations happen between IR → MC (machine code), and many languages use LLVM (Rust, C++, C, Nim, and even Go with some OSS compilers), it’s quite versatile.
+A nice thing is that since these transformations happen between IR → MC (machine code), and many languages use LLVM (C, C++, Rust, Nim, and even Go with some OSS compilers) making it quite versatile.

 ---